How I Think About Email

 I don’t use tools because they’re “the best”.
 I use them because they reinforce the behaviours I want from email.

-- Primary inbox: Proton Mail, for privacy, clarity, and calm defaults
+- Primary inbox: Proton Mail — privacy, clarity, calm defaults

-- Devices: A MacBook Air and iPhone for personal use, where email feels deliberate — something I check and process, not something that constantly demands attention.
+- Personal devices: MacBook Air and iPhone — where email feels deliberate: something I process, not something that constantly interrupts

 - Work email: Outlook on a PC — which I initially disliked, but now understand.
-There’s a reason Microsoft Outlook is so widely used in organisations, and I plan to write about that separately.
+There’s a reason it dominates organisations, and I plan to write about that separately.

 My relationship with these tools is shaped by how deeply I understand how email works.

-In a previous life, I was self-employed and built email tools and integrations for businesses.
-That’s where I learned how email actually works under the hood: DNS, SMTP, delivery, DKIM, SPF, and all the invisible plumbing people only notice when it breaks.
+In a previous life I was self-employed and built email tools and integrations for businesses.
+That’s where I learned how email behaves under the hood: DNS, SMTP, delivery, DKIM, SPF and DMARC — all the invisible plumbing people only notice when it breaks.

-I’ve built and maintained email marketing systems, worked with bulk sending, and used services like Amazon SES in custom integrations.
-That work permanently changed how I look at email — especially when companies ignore best practice.
+I’ve built and maintained marketing systems, worked with bulk sending, and used services like Amazon SES in custom integrations.
+That experience permanently changed how I look at email — especially when companies ignore established best practice.

 What most senders get wrong about marketing email